ChrisMayor/D365SwotMatrix/README.md

 from the sight of your company, to make business with an account / or to win an opportunity.

-Based on Angular 7 / Webpack 4 / Dynamics Webresource
+Based on Angular 7 / Webpack 4 / Angular Material / Angular CDK / Dynamics Webresource

 ## Download managed Solution